Here is a look at Christianity, the most practiced religion in the world.

-Christians believe Jesus Christ is the "Messiah" or savior of the world.
-They also believe that Christ is the son of God.
+Christians believe Jesus is the “Messiah” or savior of the world.
+They also believe that he is the son of God.

 Jesus was born in a manger in Bethlehem to Mary, a virgin at the time of conception, and Joseph, her husband.
-Mary was visited by the angel Gabriel and told she would conceive a son, though she was not yet married and a virgin and he would be the Messiah.
+Mary was visited by the angel Gabriel and told she would conceive a son and he would be the Messiah.

 Jesus was crucified on a cross.
 His death made salvation and forgiveness of sins possible for all.

 On the third day after his crucifixion, Jesus arose from the dead.
 His resurrection is celebrated on Easter, which is considered Christianity’s most important holiday.